RocketChat/Rocket.Chat.RaspberryPi/README.md

 ### Running Rocket.Chat on Pi Server via Ubuntu 16.04LTS Snappy Core

-You can get a Rocket.Chat server and a mongoDB instance working on your Raspiberry Pi 2 in a couple of minutes via Ubuntu 16.04LTS Snappy Core!
+You can get a Rocket.Chat server and a mongoDB instance working on your Raspiberry Pi 2 or Pi 3 in a couple of minutes via Ubuntu 16.04LTS Snappy Core!

-* First, follow the [Ubuntu Snappy Core instructions](https://developer.ubuntu.com/en/snappy/start/raspberry-pi-2/) to create an SD card image of "classic Ubuntu 16.04LTS for Pi 2" and boot it.
+* Follow these instructions to download and install the [Ubuntu 16 Snappy Core SD card image for your Raspberry Pi 2 or Pi 3](http://news.softpedia.com/news/ubuntu-snappy-core-16-beta-images-are-now-available-for-pc-and-raspberry-pi-3-508219.shtml)
-* Next, perform `sudo apt-get update`  *BUT NOT*  `sudo apt-get dist-upgrade` !
-It is important NOT to run `dist-upgrade` because the current version of 16.04LTS has [a bug](https://bugs.launchpad.net/ubuntu-pi-flavour-maker/+bug/1585335) where you will end up losing network connection.
-* Next, perform `sudo apt-get install snapd`, this will update your copy of the snap daemon to the latest available version.
-* Finally, perform `sudo snap install rocketchat-server`.
+* Perform `sudo snap install rocketchat-server`.
 This will take a couple of mintues.
 Wait about 2 minutes after everything has completed.
 * Then, access `http://<server ip>:3000` to access your Rocket.Chat server!
 Create the first user, which will become the server's adminsitrator.
 Have fun!